MI2CAST/MI2CAST/docs/micast_guideline.md

 ## Defining __Context__ objects

 ### Species
-Type of species wher the causal interaction is observed.
+Type of species where the causal interaction is observed.
 We recommend to use the [Taxonomy ID](https://www.ncbi.nlm.nih.gov/taxonomy) from NCBI.
 For example: 9606 for *Homo sapiens*.

 ### Cell Type
 Cell type where the causal interaction occurs.
 Recommendation to come.